 Adults deserve the support of a teacher who will respect their life experience and tailor beginning music lessons to an adult’s palate.
 Once you learn the basics, you’ll be inspired to learn favorite and familiar songs.

 You’ll be delighted to learn that almost any song you can name has been arranged for beginning violinists, but you need to know where to find them.
-Get started by reading Age Appropriate Violin Songs for Adult Beginners, and then continue with Great Sources for Sheet Music to find beginning arrangements of your own favorites.
+Get started by reading Great Sources for Sheet Music to find beginning arrangements of your own favorites.
+And then continue with Great Sources for Sheet Music to find beginning arrangements of your own favorites.

 5. Take advantage of apps